 'I have worked to ensure the right local health services and facilities are available; so I successfully campaigned to keep Macclesfield A&E open, to bar car-parking charges at Congleton Hospital, for better support for GP surgeries, and for better support for those experiencing mental health difficulties.'

-Fiona has strongly campaigned to keep Congleton War Memorial Hospital vibrantly serving the town of Congleton, including successfully challenging attempts to introduce inequitable car-parking charges there, raising this in the House of Commons with the Communities Minister.
+Fiona has strongly campaigned to keep Congleton War Memorial Hospital vibrantly serving the town of Congleton, including successfully challenging attempts to introduce inequitable car-parking charges there, raising this with the Communities Minister.

-Together with neighbouring MPs, Fiona also successfully campaigned to ensure that local A&E facilities in Macclesfield stay open - confirmed November 2016 - and is determined, if ever required, to fight just as vigorously to retain maternity services at Macclesfield Hospital.
+Together with others, Fiona also successfully campaigned to ensure that local A&E facilities in Macclesfield stay open - confirmed November 2016 - and is determined, if ever required, to fight just as vigorously to retain maternity services at Macclesfield Hospital.
 Furthermore, it was announced in July 2017 that not only will the A&E stay open but also that the Government has announced that an additional £879,000 has been awarded to support Accident and Emergency care at Macclesfield Hospital.